 This topic explains how to create custom grid views and tailor them to your needs.
 The default set of columns displayed are not always what you need to see.
 Custom grid views allow you to display a subset of a columns in the order you wish, with filters, sorts

 and aggregate functions applied.
 Custom grid views can be saved for easy reference, or used as the default display for a dataset.
-Editors and administrators can create and share customized views with other users.
+Editors, administrators, and users granted "Shared View Editor" access can create and share customized views with other users.

 Customize a Grid View

 To open the grid view customizer for a given dataset, select Grid Views > Customize Grid

 - Tabs: The left-hand tabs specify tools for columns, sorting, and filtering.
 The Filter and Sort tabs are described in Saved Filters and Sorts.

 - Available Fields: Shows the fields available for display.
 Place a checkmark next to a field to display it.
 Greyed out items are not fields, but table names.
 Click + and - buttons to expand/collapse fields in those tables.

 - Selected Fields: Shows the list of fields currently displayed in the grid.

 - Delete: Deletes the current grid view.
 You cannot delete the default grid view.

 - Revert: Returns the grid view to its original state.